CELEBRATING AN ICONIC HISTORY

-Since it opened in 1975, the Seymour Centre has become one of Sydney’s leading cultural hubs, now celebrating its 40th Anniversary.
+Since it opened in 1975, the Seymour Centre has become one of Sydney’s leading cultural hubs.

 It’s a venue that has played host to some of Australia’s most famous faces, with Geoffrey Rush, Jackie Weaver, Judy Davis, Russell Crowe, Cate Blanchett, Nicole Kidman (in her professional debut) and Mel Gibson among the stars to have trodden the boards in their earliest productions.

 The Seymour has also welcomed a remarkable array of international artists and companies to the stage in its first 40 years, including Florence and the Machine, DV8, Royal Shakespeare Company, Steven Berkoff, Robert Lepage, Seal, Neil Finn and Eddie Vedder.
 It has served as a versatile performance space for Australian companies such as Nimrod Theatre Company, Belvoir, The Australian Opera, Musica Viva, Circus Oz and in its early years, Sydney Dance Company.

 During Belvoir’s renovations, the award-winning plays Who is Sylvia?
 Or The Goat and Keating! – The Musical were staged at the Seymour to great acclaim.
 Major international presentations at the venue include Theatre de Complicitie’s Three Lives of Lucie Cabrol, Street of Crocodiles and Winter’s Tale.